 As traditional education costs surge, many have turned to online sources to learn new skills and better themselves.
 The online learning (or elearning) industry has grown 900% since 2000, and it’s expected to continue rapid growth into 2025.

 Although individuals are investing in their education online, companies are also providing more digital resources to their employees.
 As the importance of communication skills continues to rise in the workplace, more training may be needed for employees to improve communication skills.

 Q – Queer

-Historically a slur used for members of the LGBTQ+ community, “queer” is now embraced by some as a catch-all term for their identity or the community to which they belong.
+Historically a slur used for members of the LGBTQIA+ community, “queer” is now embraced by some as a catch-all term for their identity or the community to which they belong.
 Two things to keep in mind when using this word: it’s an adjective, not a noun, and don’t call anyone queer if they do not self-identify that way.
 Read up on the language of gender and sexuality.

 R – “RT”

 “RT” stands for “retweet,” the sharing function on Twitter that has been a part of the social network’s culture for years.
 Although this term started on Twitter, it is now being used to mean “agree” on and off the platform.
 For example:

 Email has been proclaimed dead numerous times.
 And yet, here we are in 2019, and people still use email.
 In fact, more than 36% of people we surveyed spend more than three hours per day on email alone.
 You can learn more about the state of workplace email in our recent report.

 In September 2019, Merriam-Webster added the singular “they” as a nonbinary pronoun to its dictionary.
 The official definition of this usage is “used to refer to a single person whose gender identity is nonbinary.”
 Read more about Merriam-Webster’s decision, and what Grammarly has to say about the singular “they”.